Evaluations of performance assessments

 9. Adjustments

-If necessary, the didactic concept and/or performance assessment should be adjusted.
+If necessary, the lecturers adjust their didactic concept of the course and/or of the performance assessment.

 10. Follow up